railstack/Awesome-Railstack/README.md

 # Awesome Railstack

+> In every kitchen you enter, you never know where the knives and plates are located.
+But with Ruby on Rails, you enter the kitchen and
+> it's always in the same place, and we want to stick to that.
+>
+> *GitLab CEO Sid Sijbrandij*

 ## Introduction

 In fact all the frameworks apply to the rule *Convention over Configuration* intentionally or spontaneously, and Ruby on Rails emphasizes it especially.